kelly-gilbert/preppin-data-challenge/2021/preppin-data-2021-51/README.md

 <img src="./profiling/img-profiling-03-small-example.png?raw=true" alt="Screen shot of Python code with functions for profiling">

 #### Line profiling for a large example, low cardinality:
-Next, I tried making the dataset larger (1M records, which would make the sort more expensive).
-I kept the cardinality low (52 possible customer names).
+Next, I tried making the dataset larger (1M records), and I kept the cardinality low (52 possible customer names).
 At this size, the factorize method took a good bit longer (0.74 s vs. 0.29 s), and we can see that the sort+factorize time is much higher than the merge time.

 <img src="./profiling/img-profiling-04-low-cardinality.png?raw=true" alt="Screen shot of Python code with line profiling results">

 #### Line profiling for a large example, high cardinality:
 Next, I kept the dataset size the same (1M records), but changed the cardinality of the customer name.
 Instead of 52 possible choices, now the customer IDs are basically unique, which should make the merge more expensive.

-Since we're sorting on Customer, though, this also made the sort much more expensive.
-So, while the join (merge) did get more expensive, the sort blew up 20x!
+However, it also made the sort much more expensive.
+While the join (merge) did get more expensive, the sort blew up 20x!

 <img src="./profiling/img-profiling-05-high-cardinality.png?raw=true" alt="Screen shot of Python code with line profiling results">